gxf1212/notes/MD/FYP-notes.md

 11. In the main menu, press the Save State button found in the File menu; this will bring up a browser window where you can enter a file name in which to save your work.

+11. background color: Graphics--Colors--Categories (display)--background

+11. Do not use Display--perspective (透视), choose orthographic projection (正射投影)

 11.

 12. To know about your system, like checking the number of atoms, just load it into vmd (also when executing scripts) and see the cmd.